Abhishek-Mangalur/Abhishek-Mangalur/README.md

 ## I am Abhishek
 ### I am studing in Acharya Institute of Technology Bengaluru
 ### Dept. of ISE
-This era is bit advancing so we have to learn code
+This era is a bit of advance so we have to learn code

 Come on guys...
 Lets start coding from now onwards!!!